Sauteed Radishes with Vinegar and Herbs

 - salt and fresh ground black pepper to taste

 - 2 T chopped fresh parsley, chives, or cilantro (or use more if you really like fresh herbs)

 - Trim the stem and root end from radishes and wash if needed and pat dry.

 - Chop a generous amount of fresh herbs of your choice.

-- Heat olive oil in medium-sized pan over medium-high heat, then add radishes, vinegar, and a generous amount of salt and fresh ground pepper.
+- Heat olive oil in medium-sized pan over medium-high heat, then add radishes, balsamic vinegar, and a generous amount of salt and fresh ground pepper.
 (I used my favorite 12-Inch Green Pan Frying Pan for this recipe.)

 - Cook the radishes, stirring often, until radishes begin to slightly brown or blister and are slightly softened, about 5-7 minutes.
 They should be tender but still slightly crisp when done.